UMassParosCenter/Earthquake_DeepLearning_Tools/README.md

 - Preprocessing_fun.py
     - Preprocessing pipeline functions.
 - TestModel_DataRange.ipynb
     - Notebook for evaluating the model on a specific data range.
+    - Add password in this script.
 - LiveTestModel.ipynb
     - Notebook for evaluating the model on continuous live data.
 - LoggedData